 CH-CH uses SSS, a financial aid service provided by the National Association of Independent Schools (NAIS) to assist with creating an appropriate financial aid package for our families.
 The SSS report combined with tax documents and information we gather in our financial aid office all help determine a family’s award.
 The Financial Aid Committee evaluates each family’s situation individually and at times the amount of an award may differ from that stated on the SSS report.
 While some families qualify for a substantial amount of aid, our policy is that a financial aid award will not exceed 90% of the total tuition.

-In rare cases financial aid may be available to an international family.
+In some cases, financial aid may be available to an international family.
 If you are an international student and believe your family may qualify, please contact the Financial Aid Committee to discuss what options may be available to you.

 If you are having technical difficulties with the SSS, please contact their support team directly at 800-344-8328.
 If you have questions regarding CH-CH policies, please do not hesitate to contact the financial aid office.